Echinopsis tarijensis: Taxonomy

 The first description as Cereus tarijensis by Friedrich Vaupel was published in 1916.
 The specific epithet tarijensis refers to the occurrence of the species near Tarija in the Bolivian Department of Tarija.
-Spanish common names are "Poco", "Poco-Poco", "Achuma" and "Cardón".
-The fruits are called "Pasacana".
-It was formerly a species in Echinopsis.
+Spanish common names are "poco", "poco-poco", "achuma" and "cardón".
+The fruits are called "pasacana".
+In 1974, it was transferred to the genus Echinopsis.
 Boris O. Schlumpberger placed the species in the genus Soehrensia in 2012.
-Further nomenclatural synonyms are Trichocereus tarijensis (Vaupel) Werderm.
-(1940), Helianthocereus tarijensis (Vaupel) Backeb.
-(1955), Echinopsis tarijensis (Vaupel) H.Friedrich & G.D.Rowley (1974), Lobivia formosa subsp. tarijensis (Vaupel) Rausch (1975) and Lobivia formosa var. tarijensis (Vaupel) Rausch (1987).
+As of February 2026, this placement was not accepted by Plants of the World Online, which retained it in Echinopsis.